dahogan131/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 Commit is the component of version control that manages changes to programs, code, documents, etc. A commit "saves" the changes to the repository.
 A good commit message is short but detailed.
 Ex: We make text in our file blue --> git commit -m "Implement blue text"
 * What is a merge conflict?
+A merge conflict is when you are trying to merge branches and there are commits in one branch that are not in the other branch.